 Before I started the journey, and while I was still initially planning my one-month backpacking trip across Gujarat, I’d no idea what to expect.
 A limited information about travel destinations in Gujarat was my biggest challenge, forget about a dearth of public transportation we are all privy to.
 But in the end, everything turned out pretty well.
 People in Gujarat are friendly and honest.
 Despite no public transport available in most parts of the state, particularly in and around Kutch, I’d no problem backpacking there.
 Local people were helpful enough to offer a lift or suggest me a way around.
 Gujarat, may not be one of the backpacking-friendly destinations in India, but it’s definitely not the least friendly.
 Here, a quick overview of my one-month backpacking journey across Gujarat: Continue planning your trip to Gujarat reading: Gujarat Travel Guide | Kutch Travel Guide | Rann Utsav in Kutch Subscribe to my Youtube channel, for more travel videos.

 At nearly 3200 m above sea level and a 45 min drive from Manali, Sethan offers beautiful views of the towering Dhauladhar ranges.
 A town inhabited by Tibetan settlement, Sethan is an ideal place for snow activities like skiing, snow trekking and sledging, among others.
 I had my first snowboarding experience in Sethan in 2016 and since then I’ve been totally hooked on it, and have visited Sethan at least a dozen times.
 What makes Sethan a better alternative to Solang Valley or Rohtang for snow activities, is its offbeat location.
 Unlike other places, here you don’t have a ski slope for yourself but the entire range of mountains.
 Here’s a quick video about my visit to Sethan: Continue planning your trip to Sethan, reading the article here: Sethan Village In Himachal.
+And if you’re planning to stay in Sethan, don’t forget to consider my campsite FootlooseCamps.
 Subscribe to my Youtube channel, for more travel videos.

 I avoided Goa for a long time, travelling the length and breadth of India on several trips, but never making it to the vacation hot-spot known for beaches, sunsets and parties.
 And when I finally did, I fell in love with it.
 I loved the atmosphere, the many clean & serene beaches, and the chilled out vibe it was always known for.
 And out of that love, here’s my three-minute ode to Goa: Plan your trip to Goa, reading: Goa Travel Guide | Choosing A Perfect Beach In Goa For Your Holiday | Agonda Beach Travel Guide | Scuba Diving In Goa Subscribe to my Youtube channel, for more travel videos.

 I’ve done quite a few treks in Uttarakhand.
 But this time, I was doing Panchachuli Base Camp Trek, located in Darma Valley, at the end of eastern Kumaon region, in Uttarakhand.
 Darma Valley turned out to be my personal favourite in the entire Uttarakhand.
 I liked its setting.
 Small towns were periodically placed every few kilometres.
 The valley was continuously green and occasionally colourful.
 The many waterfalls that came my way, were also no less appealing either.
 Here a 3-minute ode to my journey in Darma Valley and towards Panchachuli Base Camp.
-Also See: Concluding Video Of My 9-Day Solo Road Trip To Spiti Valley Subscribe to my Youtube channel, for more travel videos
+Have You Tried Panchachuli Basecamp Trek?

 Visiting the ruins of Angkor Wat is in every traveller’s bucket list.
 And they were the first thing I saw in Cambodia, and I was left spellbound.
 So without saying much, I kept capturing bits and pieces in a video camera – and now this is what I’ve got.
 A 3-minute video of my visit to the temples of Angkor.
 Take a look: Visiting Cambodia?
 Read: Cambodia Travel Guide | How Much It Costs To Travel In Cambodia | Top Money Saving Tips To Travel In Cambodia | How To See Phnom Penh In Two Days | Cambodia Visa On Arrival Subscribe to my Youtube channel, for more travel videos